apache/causeway-site/content/components/objectstores/jdo/datanucleus-and-eclipse.md

 ## Configuring a domain project with the DataNucleus enhancer

-{note
+> note:
-Make sure you are in the 'Java' Perspective, not the 'Java EE' Perspective.
+> Make sure you are in the 'Java' Perspective, not the 'Java EE' Perspective.
-}

 In Eclipse, for the *domain object model* project, first add DataNucleus support: